How Does Cannabis Help With Seizures and Epilepsy?

 Which CBD products help with seizures and epilepsy?

-When designing a cannabidiol-based regimen, it’s important to note CBD should be used regularly for maximum relief.
-That means CBD should be used as a preventative first, and then can be used to manage additional flare ups.
-This is true even for managing seizures, but for the best effects you’ll want to establish a baseline amount of CBD in your system to help prevent symptoms before they start.
+When designing a cannabidiol-based regimen for managing seizure disorders, it’s important to note only one medication currently has FDA approval for the treatment of epilepsy.
+That means that benefits of CBD for epilepsy, in general, have not been proven.
+Still, many people have utilized CBD regularly with positive results.
+If you decide to try it for yourself, note that CBD may be best used as a preventative first, and then can be used to manage additional flare ups.
+This is true even for managing seizures, but for the best effects, you’ll want to establish a baseline amount of CBD in your system to help prevent symptoms before they start.

 There are a number of different CBD products that may be suitable, but for managing seizures we recommend ingesting full spectrum CBD oil daily in the form of Tinctures or Gel Capsules.

 These two products on differ in two ways: form factor and dosage.
 When considering the differences between a sublingual tincture and pre-measured CBD capsules, the difference is obvious.
 The best CBD tinctures and gel capsules will also utilize a high-quality carrier oil, like MCT oil or hemp oil, in order to aid the absorption of CBD in the body.